 Number of extruders (EXTRUDERS)

-Here we are going to configure the number of extruders that our 3D printer has.
-By default, the initial value is 1, since most have an extruder.
-If this is not your case, enter the correct number of extruders.
+Here we configure the number of extruders on the printer.
+The default value is 1, since most printers only have one.
+If that is not your case, enter the correct number.

 // This defines the number of extruders